 - Score limit: Unlimited

 - Bots and players:

 - Bot difficulty: Recruit

 With these custom game settings, you’ll be able to practice shooting for as long as you like.
-Nuketown ’84 is small enough that you’ll be able to constantly fight, and the Recruit level bots will hardly shoot back at you.
+Nuketown ’84 is small enough that you’ll be able to fight constantly, and the Recruit level bots will hardly shoot back at you.

-Practice shooting bots at both long and close range with a variety of different settings and weapons, and keep on the setting you feel most accurate and comfortable with.
+Practice shooting bots at both long and close range with various settings and weapons, and keep on the setting you feel most accurate and comfortable with.
 Even if you’re a Call of Duty veteran, there’s always room to improve, so it’s worth trying out some different combinations.

 While you’re in this private mode, you should also try getting your Minimum Input Thresholds as low as they’ll go.
 Start at 0, and move it up one until you no longer receive stick drift.